Jiuzhouh/Graph-Masking-Pre-training/README.md

 Use the `generate datasets.ipynb` in `preprocess` folder to generate the masked datasets.

 ## Pre-training
-Before pre-traiing, check and make sure the data path in `finetune_masked_spans.sh` in `pretraiing` folder is right.
+Before pre-training, check and make sure the data path in `finetune_masked_spans.sh` in `pretraiing` folder is right.
 Then run:
 ```
 ./finetune_masked_spans.sh t5-large 0
 ```